-Forecasting assumption Risk Reasons and Financial Effect Level of uncertainty Potential consequence · · · · · · · · · · · · · · · · · · · of Uncertainty R isk 1 Government 1 hat the current Territorial Authority oundaries are unchanged i.e. that angitīkei District continues to be a boundaries will not change There is no drive for amalgamation boundaries are unchanged i.e. that boundaries will not change The local services provided by the Council will still need to be provided locally, so the cost of the service provision is unlikely to Low High separate administrative entity. change significantly, the outcome from the review of Three Waters could have an impact on the services provided, however, this is not contemplated in the 2021-2031 LTP.
-Med dium That the regulatory functions assigned to local councils will not be centralised.
+Forecasting assumption Risk Reasons and Financial Effect Level of uncertainty Potential Consequence of Uncertainty Ri sk 1 Government hat the current Territorial Authority bundaries are unchanged i.e. that angitīkei District continues to be a bundaries will not change The local services provided by the Council bundaries will not change to be a bundaries will not change to be provided locally, so the service provision is unlikely to Low High separate administrative entity. change significantly, the outcome from the review of Three Waters could have an impact on the services provided, however, this is not contemplated in the 2021-2031 LTP.
+Medium That the regulatory functions assigned to local councils will not be centralised.
 The Government will centralise (or regionalise) some regulatory functions of local councils.
 Council invests resources to There has been vacillation over these discussions but no evidence yet that it is a priority for the Government.
 Low Medium continue a function, or divests resources to discontinue a function, and the change does not proceed as planned.
 The impact on Council is that budget projections for such functions may prove to be inaccurate.
-Low
+Lo w